 - Experiences of leadership and professional service

-- Interactions with individuals who are different from you in their social, cultural or economic perspectives.
+- The types of interactions you’ve had with individuals who are different from you in their social, cultural or economic perspectives.

 - Graduate Record Examination (GRE) results.
 Applicants to the UW-Milwaukee Communication Sciences and Disorders graduate program must use the designated institution (DI) code 0700 in order for their scores to be processed with their CSDCAS applications.
 Please ensure that your GRE scores are received by CSDCAS by January 15.
 Do not send your GRE scores to CSDCAS until you have initiated your electronic application.